Clinical Training

 Spotlight on Our Students

 “I chose Case because I was interested in specializing in medical speech pathology.
 I knew that the location of the program offered a lot of medical externship opportunities.
 Additionally, the size of the program was really attractive because it allows for students to form relationships with one another and with faculty.
-The facilities in the Cleveland Hearing and Speech Center are really nice; there is convenient access to materials and resources and also an office space for graduate students to work.
 Cleveland is also a great city to live in.
 There are a lot of places to go and see no matter what kinds of activities you like.
 The faculty members are really engaged with students and are very accessible to them.
 The clinical opportunities at the Cleveland Hearing and Speech Center are wonderful for students just starting practicum and then there are a lot of great externship sites that allow students to try out their particular interests.
 The small classes allow for a lot of flexibility, discussion and interactive projects.
-Neuroanatomy in the medical school turned out to be a really rewarding experience and a good opportunity to teach a bunch of future doctors about speech-language pathologists and what they do.
 All of my clinic experiences have had really supportive supervisors who have worked hard to both teach me about the profession and guide me in establishing my personal skills.”
 Second-Year Graduate Student, Clinical Extern at Metro Health Medical Center

 “I chose Case for its medical focus, dedicated faculty, and variety of research.
 In my two years at Case, I have grown to really appreciate the size of the program.
 The smaller class size allows students to integrate their personal clinical experiences with classroom learning, and promotes an environment where students learn as a team and build off each other’s experiences.”
 Second-Year Graduate Student, Clinical Extern at Louis Stokes Cleveland VA Medical Center